backstage/backstage/docs/permission/plugin-authors/03-adding-a-resource-permission-check.md

 We have created a new `isOwner` rule, which is going to be automatically used by the permission framework whenever a conditional response is returned in response to an authorized request with an attached `resourceRef`.
 Specifically, the `apply` function is used to understand whether the passed resource should be authorized or not.

-Let's skip the `toQuery` function for now.
+Let's skip the `toQuery` function for now, we'll come back to that in the next section.

 Now, let's create the new endpoint by editing `plugins/todo-list-backend/src/service/router.ts`.
 This uses the `createPermissionIntegrationRouter` helper to add the APIs needed by the permission framework to your plugin.
 You'll need to supply: